FarmData2/FD2-Images/README.md

 ## Usage:

+### Setup

+1. Ensure that the FarmData2 Development environment is running in a Codespace.
+2. Clone this repository into the home directory along side FarmData2
+3. Create or use an existing GitHub PAT to access this repository.
+4. `export GITHUB_TOKEN=<your PAT>`
+5. Follow the relevant directions below.

 ### Local Builds for Development of Images

 The following command will build the image described by the `Dockerfile` in `<dir>` for the architecture of the host machine.